PentoHQ/tech-challenge-frontend/Notes.md

 - We can add loader while editing, deleting and creating session
 - Right now I have used inline save and cancel button for editable input, we can create new component for them for reusability purpose (just like edit, delete, play button)
-- Search sessions by name
+- Search sessions by name on sessions list page
 - Once the app gets bigger we can have different util functions and move all the related functions in there
+- All string label and other static values should be moved to constants and use them.